Camacho18/Big-Data/README.md

         5.-What is the difference in value and a variable in scala?
         6.-Given the tuple ((2,4,5), (1,2,3), (3,116,23))) the number 3,141 returns

+#### In this practice, what we did was the connotation of marios methods, mathematical to get the radius of a circle, how to print from an interpolation, using a slilce to extract the sequence of a text

 #### &nbsp;&nbsp;&nbsp;&nbsp; Code.
 ```scala
       /*1.Develop an algorithm in scala that calculates the radius of a circle*/